DnA-FX/DnA-FX.github.io/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+## Who We Are

+**D&A Effects** (a.k.a. **DnA-FX**) is a boutique pedal and sound design lab founded by **Drat** in full collaboration with synth designer & audio specialist **Tyler Aben**.
+We're creators, hackers, and musicians engineering the next wave of analog and digital effects.

 <!-- FOUNDERS -->
 {% include section.html %}
 {% include list.html data="members" component="portrait" filter="role == 'founder'" %}

+## The Mission

+To merge engineering precision with experimental sound — creating pedals/mods that are not just tools, but instruments in their own right.
+Whether you're chasing a vintage warmth or glitchy chaos, we build the tools that let you **customize your sonic DnA.**

+## Our Brands

+- **Drat:** Analog guitar and bass effects.
+- **GlitchCraft:** Digital and modular DSP effects.
+- **DNA-FX:** A hybrid collaboration brand exploring experimental audio mutations.
+- **HybridWorks (WIP):** Synth-focused hybrid tools under development.

+<!-- MUSICIANS -->
 {% include section.html background="images/background.jpg" dark=true %}
+## Musicians and Artists
 And where would we be without the love and support from those who choose to use the equipment that we have designed?
 While we wish that we could list everyone who has helped us along our path, that would make this list truly un-ending.
 So here are some of the more notable of those who have offered us their continued support, input, and dedication.
-<!-- MUSICIANS -->
 {% include section.html %}
 {% include list.html data="members" component="portrait" filter="role == 'musician'" %}